norman-andrians/goofys/README.md

 Make sure you install [Node.js](https://nodejs.org) for local development, or you can use [Yarn](https://classic.yarnpkg.com/en/).

-This project does not store React in the repo so use the following command line
+This project does not store React in the repo, so install these modules

+- react
+- react-dom
+- classnames
+- bootstrap

+also I added bootstrap, I recommend using the latest version 5.3.0 or above

+or use the following command line
 ```
 npm install react react-dom classnames bootstrap@5.3.0-alpha3
 ```
-also I added bootstrap, I recommend using the latest version 5.3.0 or above

 ## Run